keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 in the deployment.
 -->

-## Send new artifacts and watch keptn doing the deployment
+## Send new artifacts and watch Keptn doing the deployment

 + Send a new artifact event for the carts-db, since this is needed for the carts service [keptn send event new-artifact](../../reference/cli/#keptn-send-event-new-artifact):